sambow23/reshadestuff/README.md

 * Customizable physically-based vignette effect
 * Spectral filtering of glare

+## RTGI Saturation Patch
+Adds a saturation slider to Marty's RTGI shader, useful for games where its oversaturated.

 All shader code was written by ChatGPT 4o and Claude 3.5 Sonnet

 Adapation code from: [luluco250's AdaptiveTonemapper.fx](https://github.com/luluco250/FXShaders/blob/master/Shaders/AdaptiveTonemapper.fx)